1414 2nd Avenue,

 Considered to be the first theatre in Seattle constructed primarily for the exhibition of motion pictures, the Clemmer Theatre bore the name of James Q. Clemmer, who spent $135,000 to construct the movie palace.

-Seattle had several movie theaters before the Clemmer, but most were either remodeled storefronts or live theaters that also showed movies.
+Seattle had several movie theatres before the Clemmer Theatre, but most were either remodeled storefronts or live theatres that also showed movies.

-That the Clemmer Theatre isn’t as well remembered as other Seattle theaters isn’t surprising; it bore the Clemmer name for only nine years before being renamed the Columbia Theatre in 1922.
+That the Clemmer Theatre isn’t as well remembered as other Seattle theatres isn’t surprising; it bore the Clemmer name for only nine years before being renamed the Columbia Theatre in 1922.

-In 1912, the Seattle Times described the theater: “The old Roman style is in vogue, plain columns set off by flaming electric torches.
+In 1912, the Seattle Times described the theatre: “The old Roman style is in vogue, plain columns set off by flaming electric torches.
 These torches are decidedly unique and something new in the manner of theatrical lighting in the West”.

-One of the standout elements of the theater was its organ.
+One of the standout elements of the theatre was its organ.
 On April 7, 1912, The Seattle Sunday Times reported: “Great Organ to Be Installed”.